nagababuballa/Spring-External-Configuration/readme.md

 Creating dashboard
 ==================
-Grafana_Dashboard.json
-Requires a lot of configuration stuff to do so here i am using some predefined json data configured click on + ---> import ---> paste the json that we have on grafafana_dashboard.json click on load select Promotheus dropdown ---> select Prometheus Micro services(we named it already)
+Requires a lot of configuration stuff to do so here i am using some predefined json data configured(Grafana_Dashboard.json) click on + ---> import ---> paste the json that we have on grafafana_dashboard.json click on load select Promotheus dropdown ---> select Prometheus Micro services(we named it already)